rprokop22/helpers/notes/echl_notes.md

 ## Assumptions:
-- keyword PACK is a group (as opposed to Mini or Flex plans)
+- keyword PACK is bucketed as group (as opposed to Mini or Flex plans)
 - 6 game, 9 game, 12 game keywords are mini plan
 - Hierarchy of product mapping is as follows:
     - Comp